cloudmesh/client/docs/source/man/man.rst

       FILEPATH the path of the file
       CLOUD the cloud name
-      PROVIDER the provider or type of cloud [Default: openstack]
+      PROVIDER the provider or type of cloud [Default: openstack] USERNAME  Username that would be registered in yaml.
+Defaults to OS username.

     Options: